top of page

 Apprentice Onkwehón:we Midwife

-She:kon, my name is Samantha Spencer and I am a dedicated Onkwehon:we midwifery apprentice, learning and growing in my role for the past four years.
+She:kon, my name is Samantha Spencer and I am a dedicated Onkwehon:we Midwifery Apprentice, learning and growing in my role for the past four years.
 My passion for midwifery began with my own experience-I was supported by Kenhtè:ke Midwives during my last pregnancy with my twin boys, an experience that inspired me to walk this path myself.

 I hold a diploma in Social Service Work and bring a deep understanding of both community care and cultural knowledge to my work.
 A proud mother of four, I live and work in Tyendinaga Mohawk Territory and am known for my gentle, kind and loving approach with families.
 My dedication to learning and supporting Onkwehon:we families, makes me a cherished part of our team.